 As part of my studies on native fish diets, I modified a technique for estimating the amount of food consumed by fishes to account for stream temperatures.
 This method may serve as a viable alternative to the considerably more complex bioenergetics models that are currently used.
 This method can even be easily adapted for any fish species without needing the species-specific laboratory tests required by bioenergetics (see Publications & Reports below).

 Sometimes we want to sample fish multiple times in a year to see how growth, condition, or diet changes over time.
 Very few studies have addressed how often fish can be captured and handled before there are negative effects on their growth.
 I am using data from my master’s work on Bear Creek to see if increased handling of trout led to decreased summer growth.

 Publications & Reports

 Clancy, N.G., J. Brahney, J. Dunnigan, and P. Budy.
-In press.
+2021.
 Effects of a diatom ecosystem engineer, Didymosphenia geminata, on stream food webs: implications for native fishes.
 Canadian Journal of Fisheries and Aquatic Sciences.